rcl-ssl/docs/dnsautorenew/linux-daemon.md

 ---
 title: Linux Daemon
-description: RCL SSL CertificateBot Linux Daemon for automatic SSL/TLS certificate installation and renewal in a Linux server
+description: RCL SSL DNS AutoRenew Linux Daemon for automatic SSL/TLS certificate installation and renewal in a Linux server
-parent: CertificateBot
+parent: DNS AutoRenew
 nav_order: 2
 ---

-# RCL SSL CertificateBot for Linux
+# RCL SSL DNS AutoRenew for Linux
 **V7.1.0**

-RCL SSL CertificateBot runs as a **Daemon** in a Linux hosting machine.
+RCL SSL DNS AutoRenew runs as a **Daemon** in a Linux hosting machine.
 The daemon will run every seven (7) days to automatically renew and save SSL/TLS certificates from a user's subscription in the **RCL SSL Portal** to the Linux hosting machine.

 ## Automatically Renew SSL/TLS Certificates

-You can use RCL SSL CertificateBot to automatically renew SSL/TLS certificates created in the **RCL SSL Portal** using the the following creation options :
+You can use RCL SSL DNS AutoRenew to automatically renew SSL/TLS certificates created in the **RCL SSL Portal** using the the following creation options :

 - [Azure DNS](../portal//azure-dns.md) (including [SAN](../portal/azure-dns-san.md))

-# Installing RCL SSL CertificateBot
+# Installing RCL SSL DNS AutoRenew

-If you have an older version of the RCL SSL CertificateBot installed in your hosting machine, you should completely delete it and install the new one.
+If you have an older version of the RCL DNS AutoRenew installed in your hosting machine, you should completely delete it and install the new one.

 ## Download and Extract the Daemon Files to the Linux Server

-In this section, you will download the files from the RCL SSL CertificateBot [GitHub Project Page](https://github.com/rcl-ssl/rcl-ssl-automatic-renewal) in the [Releases](https://github.com/rcl-ssl/rcl-ssl-automatic-renewal/releases/tag/V7.1.0) section; and extract it to your Linux Server in the ``/usr/sbin`` folder:
+In this section, you will download the files from the RCL SSL Automatic Certificate Renewal [GitHub Project Page](https://github.com/rcl-ssl/rcl-ssl-automatic-renewal) in the [Releases](https://github.com/rcl-ssl/rcl-ssl-automatic-renewal/releases/tag/V7.1.0) section; and extract it to your Linux Server in the ``/usr/sbin`` folder:

 - In your Linux server, navigate to the ``/usr/sbin`` folder